The Rook Monoid is Lexicographically Shellable: Introduction

-In this paper we are concerned with the question of shellability for $R_n$, the {\em rook monoid} of $0/1$ matrices of size $n$ with at most one 1 in each row and each column.
-One can view elements of $R_n$ as non-attacking rook placements on an $n\times n$ chess board.
-This explains the nomenclature.
-The partial ordering on $R_n$ that we are interested in comes from the topology of the ``matrix Schubert varieties.''
-Let us explain.
+In this paper, we are concerned with the question of lexicographic shellability of the Bruhat-Chevalley-Renner order on the monoid of injective partial transformations, which is called the {\em rook monoid}, and denoted by $R_n$.
+By definition, $R_n$ is the finite monoid consisting of $n\times n$ $0/1$ matrices with at most one 1 in each row and in each column.
+To define the Bruhat-Chevalley-Renner order, we first explain the role of matrices for $R_n$.

-Let $K$ be an algebraically closed field, and let $G=GL_n$ be the general linear group over $K$.
-Denote by $B\subset G$ the subgroup of invertible upper triangular matrices.
-Let $M_n$ be the set of all $n\times n$ matrices over $K$.
-Note that $M_n$ is a monoid under matrix multiplication.
-The Zariski closure in $M_n$ of an orbit of the action
+Let $M_n$ denote the algebraic monoid of all $n\times n$ matrices with entries in $\C$, and let $GL_n$ denote its unit-group.
+We denote by $B_n$ the Borel subgroup, which consists of invertible upper triangular elements from $GL_n$.
+We consider the action

-of $B\times B$ on $G$ is called a matrix Schubert variety.
-It is well known that the matrix Schubert varieties are parametrized by the symmetric group $S_n$, and $G$ has the ``Bruhat-Chevalley decomposition''
+By Bruhat-Chevalley decomposition, the orbits of the restriction of this action to $GL_n$ are parametrized by the symmetric group on $n$ letters, denoted by $S_n$.
+Then the {\em Bruhat-Chevalley} order on $S_n$ is defined by

-Clearly, the action (\ref{E:actionBBonG}) on $G$ extends to an action on $M_n$.
-In \cite{Renner86}, Renner shows that the orbits of the extended action are parametrized by the rook monoid $R_n$, furthermore, the analogue of (\ref{E:BBdecomposition}) holds:
+Here, the bar on the orbit indicates the Zariski closure in $GL_n$.
+More generally, the decomposition of $M_n$ into $B_n\times B_n$-orbits is parametrized by the rook monoid,